JulienLagarde09/integrate-Haken-Kelso-Bunz-Schoner-1985-86-Stochastic/README.md

-# integrate-Haken-Kelso-Bunz-1985-Stochastic
+# Integrate the model for a theory of coordination:
+Stochastic- Haken-Kelso-Bunz-1985- Schoner et al. 1986.
 See: http://www.scholarpedia.org/article/Haken-Kelso-Bunz_model

+This famous theory of human coordination predicted: Critical slowing down and critical fluctuations, among other dynamical features.
+Brought to the front concepts and methods in brain sciences akin to:
+- "tipping point" and "early signals"- very fruitful currently in sciences of complex systems.

-Matlab codes to integrate using Euler
+A set of Matlab codes to integrate that model at reduced dimensional level (collective variable/ order parameter), and at the level of the evolution of the components and movement itself using Euler scheme.
 Contains 3 systems:
 1) HKB relative phase dynamics
 2) HKB coupled oscillators
-3) one HKB single oscillator driven by a period force, the frequency (pulsation) of which increases in loops
+3) one HKB single oscillator driven by a period force, the frequency (pulsation) of which increases in loops, shows the 1:1 Arnold's tongue

-simulation (numerical integration) equation HKB relative phase dynamics

-Using the Euler integration with noise
-Langevin equation
-BTW: a local linearization is the classic Ornstein Uhlenbeck process b/a determines stability antiphase stable: b/a = 1 to < 0.25 Hz deterministic case: bifurcation at a = 4 * b

 Higham, D. J. (2001).
 An algorithmic introduction to numerical simulation of stochastic differential equations.
 SIAM review, 43(3), 525-546.
 Numerous textbooks (Riske, Platen, Gardiner, Kloeden, Haken)